marcossilvabr/MoneyDiary/README.md

 # MoneyDiary

-This project is not finished yet.

-Below, some screenshots of how the project looks now.
+Below, some screenshots of the actual product.

 MoneyDiary uses Node/Express/jQuery and MongoDB.